Read real reviews from real users

 Want to travel from Gap to Aix-en-Provence Centre by train?
 Start your journey with us.

-The train from Gap to Aix-en-Provence Centre usually takes 3 hours 19 minutes on average to travel 79 miles (127 km), although the quickest services can take as little as 2 hours 29 minutes.
+The train from Gap to Aix-en-Provence Centre usually takes 3 hours 31 minutes on average to travel 79 miles (127 km), although the quickest services can take as little as 2 hours 29 minutes.
 You can expect to find 7 trains per day running on this popular route.
 Good news!
 There are direct trains available to Aix-en-Provence Centre, so you can just make yourself comfortable as soon as you board the train and just enjoy the journey.
-The route to Aix-en-Provence Centre is operated by SNCF, the French national train operator.
-You're likely to travel on a TER regional train or Intercités service during your journey, both of which offer modern comfortable seating.
+You can choose to travel with SNCF or Trenitalia to get to Aix-en-Provence Centre – both train companies offer modern comfortable services that will whisk you there in no time.

 Keep reading for more information about the train journey to Aix-en-Provence Centre, including FAQs, timetables with first and last train times and tips on booking cheap train tickets.
 If you’re ready to book, just start a search for tickets with us today.